paulworks/wbstyled/readme.txt

 Hello,

-this theme "wbstyled" has the goal to improve the way you interact with Websitebaker.
+this project has the goal to create a beautiful backend for the Websitebaker 2.8 and higher.

-It shell provide easy access to all of the tools while still looking easy.
+To reach this goal I want to keep the workflow that websitebaker provides but improve the design and maybe also some core-functions.

-The goal is:
+The Goal is:

-- to provide clean marup (less tables mor div)
+- to provide clean and valid markup (less tables mor div)
-- enhance th workflow
+- enhance th workflow of the user
-- give hints to the user
+- give hints to the user (Like tooltips)
 - clean UI (less buttons, more editing space)
 - to replace the old backend with this one... for everyone